 Konstantin Kulakov is a Russian-American poet, writing coach, and content writer born in Zaoksky, former Soviet Union.
 He is the recipient of the Greg Grummer Poetry Award judged by Brian Teare and holds a Master of Divinity degree from Union Theological Seminary in the City of New York.
 Kulakov’s work has appeared or is forthcoming in Spillway, Phoebe, Harvard Journal of African American Public Policy, The Christian Century, Tidal Basin Review, Taos Journal of International Poetry and Art, Tule Review, Ghost Town, and Exposition Review, among others.
-His debut collection of poems, Excavating the Sky, was published by Dialogue Foundation Books in 2015 and lauded by Kirkus Reviews, The Christian Century, and WAU’s The Gateway.
+His debut chapbook, Excavating the Sky, was published by Dialogue Foundation Books in 2015 and lauded by Kirkus Reviews, The Christian Century, and WAU’s The Gateway.
 Select poems have been translated into Russian and Spanish as well as featured in Мы только стоим на берегу/We’re Just Standing at The Shore (Eksmo 2012).